ojwb/survex/doc/compass.rst

 Survex understands most MAK file features.
 Known current limitations and assumptions:

-- Survex handles the UTM zone and datum provided the combination can be expressed as an EPSG code (lack of any EPSG codes for a datum suggests it's obsolete; lack of a code for a particular datum+zone combination suggests the zone is outside of the defined area of use of the datum).
-Example Compass files we've seen use "North American 1927" outside of where it's defined for use, presumably because some users fail to change the datum from Compass' default.
-To enable reading such files we return a PROJ4 string of the form "+proj=utm ..." for "North American 1927" and "North American 1983" for UTM zones which don't have an EPSG code.
+- Survex handles any UTM zone and datum specified in the MAK file so long as the combination can be expressed as an EPSG code.
+If there aren't any EPSG codes for a datum that suggests it's obsolete; lack of a code for a particular datum+zone combination suggests the zone is outside of the defined area of use of the datum.

+  Some additional cases are also supported.
+Example Compass files we've seen use "North American 1927" outside of its defined area of use, presumably because some users fail to change the datum from Compass' default.
+To enable reading such files, if the datum is "North American 1927" or "North American 1983" and there isn't an EPSG code for the specified UTM zone in that datum, we generate a PROJ4 string of the form "+proj=utm ...".
 Please let us know if support for additional cases which aren't currently supported would be useful to you.

 - The ``@`` command which specifies a base location to calculate magnetic declinations at is handled, provided the datum and UTM zone are supported (see previous bullet point).
-The UTM convergence angle specified as part of this command is ignored as Survex knows how to calculate it.
+The UTM convergence angle specified as part of this command is ignored as Survex knows how to calculate grid convergence.

+- The ``%`` and ``*`` commands specify the UTM convergence angle (file-level and non-file-level respectively) and are ignored as Survex knows how to calculate grid convergence.

 - Link stations are ignored.
 These have two uses in Compass.
 They were a way to allow processing large surveys on computers from